rancher/rancher/README.md

     * Security groups
     * Load balancing

-### Bugs & Issues
+## Support, Discussion, and Community
+If you need any help with Rancher or RancherOS, please join us at either our [rancherio Google Groups](https://groups.google.com/forum/#!forum/rancherio) or [#rancher IRC channel](http://webchat.freenode.net/?channels=rancher) where most of our team hangs out at.

-Please submit any Rancher bugs and issues to [rancherio/rancher](//github.com/rancherio/rancher/issues).
+Please submit any **Rancher** bugs, issues, and feature requests to [rancherio/rancher](//github.com/rancherio/rancher/issues).

-Only bugs for RancherOS should be submitted in a different repo.
-Those bugs should be filed in [rancherio/os](//github.com/rancherio/os/issues).
+Please submit any **RancherOS** bugs, issues, and feature requests to [rancherio/os](//github.com/rancherio/os/issues).

 #License
 Copyright (c) 2014-2015 [Rancher Labs, Inc.](http://rancher.com)